docker-hy/docker-hy.github.io/docs/part-3/section-3.md

 ---
-path: '/part-3/3-using-non-root-user'
 title: 'Using a non-root user'
-hidden: false
 ---

 Let's get back to the youtube-dl application, that we for last time worked with it [Part 2](http://localhost:8000/part-2/1-migrating-to-docker-compose#volumes-in-docker-compose).

 The application could, in theory, escape the container due to a bug in Docker or Linux kernel.
 To mitigate this security issue we will add a non-root user to our container and run our process with that user.
 Another option would be to map the root user to a high, non-existing user id on the host with https://docs.docker.com/engine/security/userns-remap/, and can be used in case you must use root within the container.

-The Dockerfile that we did in [Part 1](/part-1/4-defining-start-conditions) was this:
+The Dockerfile that we did in [Part 1](/part-1/section-4) was this:

 ```dockerfile
 FROM ubuntu:18.04